shaoyunguo/mlcysec_tutorial/source/index.rst

 ===================

 The **Exercise Schedule** (below) lists the practical/tutorial sessions associated with the course tutorials.
+The sessions will take place in **CISPA Lecture Hall, Stuhlsatzenhaus 5**.

 +------------+------------+------------------------------------------------+
 | **Date**   | **Time**   | **Topic**                                      |